oprypin/crsfml/gitbook/graphics-shader.md

 There are two types of shaders: vertex shaders and fragment (or pixel) shaders.
 Vertex shaders are run for each vertex, while fragment shaders are run for every generated fragment (pixel).
 Depending on what kind of effect you want to achieve, you can provide a vertex shader, a fragment shader, or both.

 To understand what shaders do and how to use them efficiently, it is important to understand the basics of the rendering pipeline.
 You must also learn how to write GLSL programs and find good tutorials and examples to get started.
-You can also have a look at the "Shader" example that comes with the CrSFML SDK.
+You can also have a look at the "Shader" example that comes with the SFML SDK.

 This tutorial will only focus on the CrSFML specific part: Loading and applying your shaders -- not writing them.